👋Meet the people behind Cake in this interview series. Today, it’s up to Yves, co-founder and Head of Legal & Operations.

 In my earlier days, I had already obtained a license for an asset manager, a broker and a fund manager, so I was very excited to potentially add another license to my resume.
-There was also something about the idea of Cake, even at its earliest days, that just “clicked” and made sense once you heard it.
 Less than 3 hours after our first conversation, I already let Davy know that I was participating.

 Why Cake and not another company?